bitfinity-network/tech-docs-bitfinity-evm/docs/faq.md

 ## Which tokens will be supported?

 Initially, ETH—the base fee token of Bitfinity—will be supported, followed by a select list of popular ERC-20 tokens, and then any arbitrary assets.
-This rollout is planned to take place during May and June of 2021.

 ## How long will transfers take?

-To ensure security, transfers to Bitfinity take about 10 minutes, and transfers back to Ethereum take about a day.
-As you can see from our roadmap, we’ll be dramatically improving those transfer times by Autumn of 2021.

-## Why will transfers take so long?

 The Neuro Bridge technical architecture is designed to be “trustless”, meaning there’s no reliance on third-parties for authorizations.
 Trustless transfers align with the ethos of decentralized finance, but do require more time, given that network confirmations to ensure transaction finality.